What is included?

 What makes it different?

 It is a full immersion in the German (soccer) culture!
-Unlike other programs (who focus on selecting a team of players who then travel and compete only in scrimmages against German teams) our players will be joining an official German team which plays in the official German youth league system!
+Unlike other programs (who focus on selecting a team of players who then travel and compete only in scrimmages against German teams) our players will be joining an official German team which plays in the official German youth system!

 In fact, you will be surrounded by German players and coaches!

 In a nutshell: Players will receive the coaching and training that has produced 28+ professional players.